 How does Governance work?

-Any address with more than 100,000 COMP delegated to it may propose governance actions, which are executable code.
-When a proposal is created, the community can submit their votes during a 3 day voting period.
+Any address with 100 COMP can propose governance actions, which are executable code (like changes to the parameters of a market).
+When a proposal has gathered 100,000 COMP in support, voting begins, and lasts for 3 days.
 If a majority, and at least 400,000 votes are cast for the proposal, it is queued in a Timelock contract, and can be implemented after a 2 day waiting period.

 How do I get involved in Compound Governance?

 The community has created a Compound Forum to discuss governance proposals, and share ideas.